DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 Smart Send also includes an extension hook to enable a customer to create an extension class to attach a document handling attached file from another source, for example, Purchase/Sales order lines.
 Refer to the Smart Send [technical guide](TECHNICAL-GUIDE/Technical-guide.md).

-**How can I use a token placeholder which is not on the primary table?**
+**How can I use a token placeholder that is not on the primary table?**

 Smart Send supports dynamic placeholder tags using the table and field names.
 Similarly, the display method can also be used with the format %TableName.MethodName#%.
 If the field you wish to use is not on the primary table, you can add a display method to the table to return the data from another source.
 Refer to [Dynamic Placeholder Tokens](CONFIGURATION/Email_placeholder.md).